Shakeskeyboarde/wurk/packages/werk/README_CUSTOM_COMMANDS.md

 ### Command Requirements

-The following properties define requirements for the command (all required).
+The following properties define requirements for the command (all optional).

 - `packageManager`: Package managers supported by the command, or false if the command does not depend on any package manager.
+Defaults to `['npm']`.

 ### Command Hooks